klaidliadon/umbrella-content/en/tools/s_tor-for-linux.md

 Verifying Tor Browser
 ------------------

 GnuPG comes pre-installed on many Linux systems, so you can probably check the Tor Browser's *Open PGP signature* without installing additional software.
-(Learn more about PGP in the [Email] (umbrella://lesson/email/2) lesson and [PGP for LINUX tool guide]  (umbrella://lesson/pgp-for-linux).)
+(Learn more about PGP in the [Email](umbrella://lesson/email/2) lesson and [PGP for LINUX tool guide]  (umbrella://lesson/pgp-for-linux).)

 **Step 1**.
 Import the *Tor Project's* signing key (**0x4E2C6E8793298290**) by launching *Terminal* and executing the following command: